What Is A Spark Plug? its Functions, Diagram And Parts

 Hot And Cold Plugs

 The heat range of spark plugs is the temperature of the tip in the spark gap.
 The component is considered hot or cold depending on the temperature.
-The hot spark plugs are good insulators because more heat is stored in the tip and therefore in the combustion chamber.
+Because the tip of the hot spark plugs stores more heat than the combustion chamber, they serve as good insulators.

 It tends to last longer than the cold type because the temperature is high enough to burn off carbon deposits.
 This is why hot plugs work well on standard vehicles.
-Cold spark plugs are much less insulated, which is why more heat is conducted out of the tip and away from the chamber.
+Because cold spark plugs have significantly less insulation, they conduct more heat out of the tip and away from the chamber.

 Share with others!